amaankhan02/amaankhan02/README.md

 ### About Me 👨🏾
 - 🎓 I'm pursuing my B.S. in Computer Science at the [University of Illinois at Urbana-Champaign](https://illinois.edu/)
 - 🌱 I'm currently learning about Quantum Computing and Blockchain
-- 🤖 Really interested in Robotics and Artificial Intelligence
+- 🤖 I'm really interested in Robotics and Artificial Intelligence
 - 🏏 I enjoy playing Cricket, longboarding, and reading
 - 🤹🏽 Fun Fact: I can juggle
-- 🧑‍🏫 I'm currently a Team Mentor / Course Assistant for CS 222: Software Design Lab
-- 🏎️ I'm the Spatial Perception Team Lead at Illini EV Concept, where we're developing an autonomous electric car from scratch

 ### Skills 👨‍💻
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)